How to fake the look of weathered wood by simply layering paint!

 This is the main color you’ll see so coat it well but don’t worry about the edges since you’ll be sanding and scraping at them anyway.
 After your top layer is dry to the touch, again, only about 20 minutes, sand the sides and middle with your hand sander.
 Here’s where it gets fun: you control how much you want the base coat to pop through.
 If you sand lightly, you’ll take off patches here and there.
 The longer and harder you sand, the more the bottom coat will show through.
 I wasn’t thrilled with how much the stain showed through, it started to overpower my white.
 So after I added my vinyl stencil (technique for that here), the saying came through but was a little too stark against the weathered background.
 So I sanded it down slightly and a LOT of the background came through.
 You may love that look and if you do, great!!
 I love the look too but it was taking away from the saying so I took my foam brush (pic 3 below) and blotted it back over the streaks until it looked like a natural wear.
 Then I used a plastic squeegee (a credit card will do!) and rubbed away pieces of the top layer so the brown showed through in chunks, giving it a really weathered look.
 I love the gel because it peels the top layer off (see bottom pic below) easily, it just sluffs off.
 That’s why I recommended gel versus a standard stain, it’s super easy to remove the top layer and you can control it.

 Read about my 100 year old mustard yellow buffet makeover and more shots of my living room here and my living room here too.
 I made the moss topiary on the left earlier this summer and more recently, the set of 3 topiaries.
 Should I do a tutorial for them??
 They were really easy to make and way more cost effective than buying store bought versions.
 Like, I almost passed out when Marshall’s was asking $26 for one the same size, just one!
 Oy!!
+Check out all our DIY projects and tutorials.
+Happy weathering!

 FREE EMAIL COURSE